 The secret behind increased productivity is to use the available resources as efficiently as possible.
 The same goes for desktop based email apps.
 Having a dedicated email client not only helps you manage your inbox without having to fire up your web browser, it also lets you effectively handle multiple email accounts and as a result save a ton of your precious time.
-However, a lot of people simply get confused when it comes to picking the best email client for Windows operating system.
-While the best in this case may vary for each one’s own perspective, here’s a list of 8 free email apps that are worth checking out.
+However, a lot of people simply get confused when it comes to picking the best email clients for Windows operating system.
+While the best, in this case, may vary for each one’s own perspective, here’s a list of 8 free email apps that are worth checking out.

 1. eM Client

 eM Client is one of the best email clients for Windows which is also very popular.
 It supports very simple interface that makes it intuitive to use.
 The application can easily handle multiple email accounts, though the free version limits you to add up to two accounts only.
-This limitation aside, eM Client comes with many nifty features such as ability to import your emails, tasks, events and contacts from other email apps, SSL / TLS communication for full security, Skype support, easy account setup, support for Yahoo, Outlook, Gmail and other popular email services, and more.
+This limitation aside, eM Client comes with many nifty features such as the ability to import your emails, tasks, events and contacts from other email apps, SSL / TLS communication for full security, Skype support, easy account setup, support for Yahoo, Outlook, Gmail and other popular email services, and more.

-- A plethora of features for managing email, calendar, contacts and IMs
+- A plethora of features for managing email, calendar, contacts, and IMs

-- Easily handle multiple email accounts including Yahoo, Outlook and Gmail
+- Easily handle multiple email accounts including Yahoo, Outlook, and Gmail

 - Ability to import data from your current email app